 Government Documents and Federal Collections

-The law library is a congressionally designated selective depository for U.S. Government documents and receives books and materials published by the federal government.
-Federal documents in paper are located on levels two and three.
-Patrons needing to access to these materials should ask for assistance at one of the service desks since levels two and three are not open to the public.
+The law library is a congressionally designated selective depository for U.S. Government documents and receives materials in electronic format which are published by the federal government.
+Federal documents in print are not collected.

-The documents collection is designed to serve the needs of the greater community and public access is guaranteed by Title 44 of the United State Code.
-No I.D. is required to enter the building, however non-university users must present I.D. and apply for a library card if they wish to check out materials, regardless of format.
+The electronic documents collection is designed to serve the needs of the greater community and public access is guaranteed by Title 44 of the United State Code.
+No I.D. is required to enter the building; however, non-University users must present I.D. if they wish to use a public computer terminal to access the electronic government documents and apply for a library card if they wish to check out materials, regardless of format.

 The following is a list of the resources we offer online: Note: Many of these resources are freely available on govinfo, but with later coverage, beginning from the late 1980’s to the early 1990’s.